space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - if the user is Group Admin
     - button to add new event that takes user to `createEvent` page for that group
     - button to disband group, which removes the group and removes all associated data except the users.
+- (optional) privacy settings to hide event information from certain types of users
 ![meetupGroupHome](images/meetupBasic/meetupGroupHome.png)

 ### Create Event Page (Group Members, Group Admin)